ZenonSeth/respec/doc/api.md

 ```
 Note that this element does not support auto-sizing, so its width and height must be specified or aligned.

 Elements added inside the container take the container's position as origin, and, if asked to align to parent start/top/end/bottom - they will align to the size of the container.
+Containers in Luanti also do not clip their content to their size.

 spec:
 ```lua